 The story of a cotton towel

 I visited the weavers last year and was really impressed by the quality of their weaving.
-I also visited the bioRe project, which supplies the organic cotton they use.
-BioRe's objective is to improve the livelihoods of small farmers by helping them adopt organic farming methods.
+I also visited the project that supplies the organic cotton they use.
+This project’s objective is to improve the livelihoods of small farmers by helping them adopt organic farming methods.
 It does this through practical support and advice based on its own research into organic seeds and infrastructure, such as for natural fertiliser and biogas production.
 It even experiments with biodynamic agriculture, which incorporates astrological considerations into the planting calendar.

 While cotton production in India is currently dominated by GMO seed, the tide appears to be turning.
 The problems of GMO cotton are becoming more widely known, and climate change is causing a rethink of the extractive and monocultural approach to agriculture that is typical today.
-BioRe's model of socially and environmentally sustainable textile production is a model for the future that will hopefully be replicated in the years to come.
+Organic farming is a model for the future that will hopefully be replicated in years to come.
 Until then, we are honoured to work with this organisation and to collaborate with it in producing our first collection of towels.